Life on the Upper West Side

-This is from cartoonist Roz Chast (long story short: it’s all true!):
+This is from cartoonist Roz Chast in the New York Times (long story short: it’s all true):

 The Upper West Side, by contrast, offered good diners and lousy restaurants, a beguilingly terrible supermarket, zero cool bars or boutiques — nothing, in short, to attract people who do not live there.

 “I really, really like that,” she said.
 “When I go home after being in Midtown or even the Village, the vibe is so much more people going about their business — I need to buy shoelaces, or I need to buy a new wastebasket and some hangers, and then I’m going to go home.
 It’s not like, Hey, there’s this new hip restaurant on West 83rd street.
 I don’t think so.
 I really doubt that.”